ronnymajani/iyte-master-thesis-template/README.md

 How to use this class:
 --------

-1. Download the files and folders in this repository:
+1. Download the files and folders in this repository, and put them in a folder of your choice:

    - `iyte.cls`
    - pages/
      - `title.tex`
      - `signature.tex`

-2. Create a new file for your thesis
+2. In the same folder, create a new file for your thesis.
+Your folder should now have the following layout:

+   - `iyte.cls`
+   - `mythesis.tex` *or any other name. this is your main tex file.*
+   - pages/
+     - `title.tex`
+     - `signature.tex`

-3. In the beginning of this file add the following line:
+3. In the beginning of your file add the following line:

    `\documentclass{iyte}`